-So, without further delay, let’s dig into some of the biggest and best Xbox One games coming our way this year.
+So, without further delay, let’s dig into some of the biggest and best Xbox One games coming our way.

 Related: Best Xbox One Games

 Platform: Xbox One and PC

 Below is an unusual indie game that is centred around the concept of exploration.
 The game is still very mysterious, but you will play as an unnamed adventurer that arrives on a vast island in the middle of an endless ocean, dragging your little boat behind you.

 Capybara Games won’t be there to hold your hand in this isolation either.
 The developer has said there won’t be any tutorials, text or heads-up display, so the exploration concept actually extends to the controls and systems themselves as well as the physical exploration of the island.

 There’s definitely a Don’t Starve element to Below, but it’s also one of our most anticipated games of 2016.

 Related: Xbox One X vs Xbox One S

 Developer: Undead Labs

 The original State of Decay was a surprisingly unique approach to the undead genre, forcing us to focus on survivors, base building and exploration rather than piling through thousands of zombies.
 Heck, sometimes it was better to avoid them altogether while scouring abandoned suburbs in search of supplies.